 Bose and Sony are the industry leaders when it comes to manufacturing active noise cancelling (ANC) headphones.
 In May 2019, Bose released its latest flagship product: the Bose Noise Cancelling Headphones 700, which aimed to take back the title of best ANC headphones from Sony.
-The Sony WH-1000XM4 is an attempt to defend its title.
+The Sony WH-1000XM4 is an attempt to take back its title.
 We’re putting the Bose Noise Cancelling Headphones 700 vs Sony WH-1000XM4 in this head-to-head to see which headphone is worth your next paycheck.

 The Bose Noise Cancelling Headphones 700 feature a clean design with matte finished ear cups and an adjustable steel headband.
 The thick ear cups on these headphones feel snug, resulting in good isolation that blocks out a significant amount of ambient noise.
 Unfortunately, the ear cups don’t fold up toward the headband for a compact form factor which makes them bulkier than Sony’s headphones.